goldyfruit/ibmcloud-python-sdk/README.md

     $ python setup.py install
 Caching
 -------
-IBM Cloud Python SDK has a capability to connect to a caching server *(`memcached` only for now)* to increase the HTTP requests speed.
+IBM Cloud Python SDK has a capability to connect to a cachr server *(`memcached` only for now)* to increase the HTTP requests speed.
 To enable the caching system please configure the SDK properly using `~/.ibmcloud/sdk.yaml` file.

     ---
     sdk: